 - KD is a macaroni and cheese, nicknamed after the popular brand Kraft Dinner.
 Did you know that Canada accounts for nearly 1.7 million KD meals a week?

 To end our how to speak like a Canadian guide we talk about how to draw out cash.

-So you want to draw some money out the ATM?
+So you want to draw some money out of the ATM?
 Well, some Canadians do use the word ATM the other half use ABM, as in Automatic Banking Machine.
 So depending on where you are in Canada, you can use both phrases just to make sure.

 If you liked our 'how to speak like a Canadian' guide, please share and like this post with your friends!

 Canada Visa Information

 Want to know more about Canada?
 Get the latest visa information when you sign up on our site.
 Or if you want to do some more research, you can check out the Canadian government website.
 Make your immigration dreams a reality.